dcunited001/dcunited001.github.io/_drafts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 released.
 Limbs, hands and fingers are metaphors for sociohierachical structures over which you exert significant influence.

+If you understand that and the Gustav Klimpt painting from Elfen Lied intro, itself from the Symbolist painting movement, then it unlocks a particularly deep interpretation of the anime.

+The Alexander Technique is a method to practice maintaining balance of movement through your limbs by alternating how you focus your energy through them. it is intended to prevent patterns of strain from accumulating in your body that affect one side or another. however, the metaphor is that if you project energy through people as though they are your limbs, hands or "fingers" that the same kinds of stress patterns can negatively affect your ability to project influence through the networks of your "social body".

 ### メードのデートスル

 ![Roberta (Black Lagoon)](/img/posts/2018-01-22-semioteleological-revolution/black-lagoon-maid.jpg)